massivebird/massivebird/README.md

 ### 🐤💬 Hello there

 I'm Garrett!
-I like listening to King Gizzard and the Lizard Wizard.
+I like listening to LCD Soundsystem.

 - 🍊 I program in Rust, Java, Clojure, and Bash
 - 🚙 NixOS + Sway